Skip to content

 irm https://raw.githubusercontent.com/SailfinIO/sailfin/main/install.ps1 | iex

-As with the initial install, pinning to a known stable version is recommended over updating to the absolute latest build.
+As with the initial install, pinning to a known release version is recommended for CI and reproducible environments.

 Delete the binaries from the install directory: